-Helping people live the best life they can, in the comfort of their own home isn’t work.
-It’s life-changing work.
-With training that’s second to none, our clients receive the highest levels of care from people who genuinely care.
+Helping people live the best life they can in the comfort of their own homes is so much more than just a job.
+It’s a profession that changes lives.
+With training that’s second-to-none, our clients receive the highest levels of care from people who genuinely care.

 We have spent a lot of time really understanding what makes a great and capable professional live-in carer.
-It means that the carers joining our team not only share our values which are very important to us, but also have the capability, judgment and empathy which is needed every day when they look after their clients.
-It’s our commitment to quality which has seen us gain ‘Outstanding’ in all 5 categories inspected by the CQC and ‘Excellent’ for care and support and ‘Very Good’ for staffing by the Scotland Care Inspectorate
+It means that the carers joining our team not only share our values which are very important to us, but also have the capability, judgement and empathy which is needed every day when they look after their clients.
+It’s our commitment to quality which has seen us gain ‘Outstanding’ in all five categories inspected by the Care Quality Commission (CQC) and ‘Excellent’ for care and support and ‘Very Good’ for staffing by the Scotland Care Inspectorate

 What does a live-in carer do?

 For many older people, there’s nowhere better than home, and as a live-in carer you will help keep them safer, healthier and happier in their own home.
 From 24-hour live-in care to respite care, the work you will do makes a big difference to our clients’ lives.

 No two days are ever the same in live-in care.
 Live-in care means having time to get to know your client, time to help them enjoy life and time to provide outstanding care completely tailored to their needs and life.
 It’s an extremely rewarding role, but also one that can be challenging at times so we make sure you have support 24/7 – whether it’s from our Regional Support team, your care manager or your peers who you can connect with via our online community called Carer Community.